tradingstrategy-ai/trading-strategy/docs/source/algo-creators.rst

 Public strategies
 ~~~~~~~~~~~~~~~~~

-Public strategy algorithm source code is open and executed by the public TradingStrategy oracle server fleet.
+Public strategy algorithm source code is open and executed by the public Trading Strategy oracle server fleet.

 Public strategies can be